miteshmsharma/100-days-of-code/log.md

 **Thoughts:**:  In addition I was able to finish 2 new challenges for the recursion topic **Tomorrows topic:**  PROJECT TO EARN THE CERTIFICATION

+### Day 47 48 : Nov 4 2019

+**Today's Progress**:  I finished all the Interm challenges, completed the projects for Palindrome, Roman Numeral, Cash register, US telephone check and Caesar Cipher

+**Thoughts:**:  The new challenges added are also finished  relating to promises and recursion.
+**Tomorrows topic:**  PROCEED with FRONTEND FRAMEWORK BOOTSTRAP